Sant Pere de Rodes

 and never move apart.

 Our literal translation destroys the poetic beauty of lines 14-20, but the meaning is preserved.
 The adaptation of Hatto misses the point with the Antarctic Pole stands opposite the North Star.
-It weakens Wolfram's dynamic opposition and the hot-cold symbolism.
-Not to be confused with the Ultramontane, the Tramuntana comes from the North "trans" the mountains, attacking fiercely the warm South, and is only known at the Mediterranean.
+It weakens Wolfram's dynamic opposition and reference to Catalonia.
+Not to be confused with the Ultramontane, the Tramuntana is an icey wind from the North that attacks the warm South past the mountains, and is only known at the Mediterranean.
 That it is featured in a love letter to symbolize the force of love localizes the grail castle, because of Venus-Aphrodite, as we will show below.

 Furthermore, it confirms that Wolfram supports Chrétien's etymological concept by identifying Catalonia: He names the grail castle Munsalvaesche (also Monsalvasch, Montsalwatsche), located in Terre de Salvaesche.
 These neutral zones were known as Salvaterre, and a part of the Alt Empordà was an ancient refuge.
 Locations like Selva de Mar, Port de la Selva and San Salvador are derived from Latin like the Old French "Salvage", "Salvatje" or "Salvatge" in Catalan, meaningboth, sauvage (wild) and salvation.
 Mont Verdera (Viridarium) means green mountain, and may explain why Wolfram's virgin carries the grail on a green pillow.
 "Mun" is Catalan vernacular for mountain, and "Munsalvatje" is pronounced "Munsalvatsch" in German, which is synonymous with "Wildenberg".
 Although some etymologies need to be verified, probably with Otto Springer, it is a quick exercise to google words like Montsalvage-Monsalvatge-Monsalvatje, which are quite common in Catalonia – and entirely independent of Wolfram and grail romance!